Authentication factors

 The SCA session is orchestrated to optimize the enrollment and authentication experience for users.

-The diagrams below describe the different possible flows and all options available to the user to skip or re-enroll factors.
+The diagrams below describe the different possible flows and all options available to the user.

 Note – Email confirmation